-Empowerment Series: Dominican Venezuelan Actress, Isadora Ortega Shares “Another Love Story,” Abusive Relationships and Mental Health
+Empowerment Series: Dominican Venezuelan Actress, Isadora Ortega Shares “Another Love Story,” and Abusive Relationships with AW

 One of the things, I most enjoy about doing this podcast, writing, and interviewing is how much I learn in the process.
 Having the ability to share lessons continues to be a gift that fills me with gratitude.